 - sustainably reusing the built environment.

-To quality for the Tax Credit, the four following provisions must be met:
+To qualify for the Tax Credit, the four following provisions must be met:

 - the building must be listed individually on the National Register of Historic Places or contribute to a historic district that is either listed on the National Register or certified by the NPS for the purposes of the Tax Credit program;